Satya Nadella: Early life

-Nadella was born in Hyderabad in Andhra Pradesh state, India into a Telugu-speaking Hindu family.
-His mother Prabhavati was a Sanskrit lecturer and his father, Bukkapuram Nadella Yugandhar, was an Indian Administrative Service officer of the 1962 batch.
-Yugandhar hailed from Bukkapuram in Anantapur district of Andhra Pradesh.
-Yugandhar's father migrated from Nadella village in Guntur district of Andhra Pradesh to Bukkapuram.
+Nadella was born on 19 August 1967 in a Telugu Hindu family in Hyderabad.
+His father, Bukkapuram Nadella Yugandhar, was an Indian Administrative Service officer of the 1962 batch.
+His mother Prabhavati was a Sanskrit lecturer.
+Yugandhar hailed from Bukkapuram in Anantapur district of Andhra Pradesh; his own father had migrated to Bukkapuram from Nadella village in Guntur district (present-day Palnadu district) of Andhra Pradesh.

-Satya Nadella attended the Hyderabad Public School, Begumpet before receiving a bachelor's in electrical engineering from the Manipal Institute of Technology in Karnataka in 1988.
-Nadella then traveled to the U.S. to study for an MS in computer science at the University of Wisconsin–Milwaukee, receiving his degree in 1990.
-Later, he received an MBA from the University of Chicago Booth School of Business in 1997.
+Nadella attended the Hyderabad Public School, Begumpet before receiving a bachelor's degree in electrical engineering from the Manipal Institute of Technology in Karnataka in 1988.
+He then traveled to the United States to study for an MS in computer science at the University of Wisconsin–Milwaukee, receiving his degree in 1990.
+He received an MBA from the University of Chicago Booth School of Business in 1997.

 Career

 Sun Microsystems

 Nadella worked at Sun Microsystems as a member of its technology staff before joining Microsoft in 1992.